OJP98/py-finite-automata/README.md

-# py-nfa-regex
+# py-finite-automata
-Python construction of NFA's with different algorithms with testing of regex.
+Python construction of Finite Automatas with different algorithms.
+Also simulates and tests regular expressions.